ethanbb/spec-state-trans/README.md

 * Depends on utilities in [ethanbb/proektlab-matlab-tools](https://github.com/ethanbb/proektlab-matlab-tools).
 The tools repository should be cloned next to this one (i.e. they should be in sibling directories).
   * In `proektlab-matlab-tools/prepSR.m`, change `box_dir` to be a local path to the contents of the "Blackwood" data folder on Box.

-* The `multitaper.m` script in each <date>/<time> dataset directory performs the initial time-frequency analysis on the corresponding pre-processed data on Box.
+* The root folder contains common functions for doing each step of the analysis, as well as the final analysis script that uses data from all recordings.

+* Each individual dataset folder contains two scripts for analyzing that dataset (and saving results in Box):

+  * `multitaper.m` performs a multitaper time-frequency analysis.

-* The script `2020-02-06/16-01-00/change_compare_chans.m` contains the rest of the analysis for the 2/6 4:01PM dataset.
+  * `change_compare_chans.m` does the rest of the analysis - PCA, extracting change velocity, finding peaks and troughs and matching them.

+* Finally, once each result file has matched peaks and troughs from `change_compare_chans`, `change_extrema_comp.m` combines them and makes a histogram.